jasonmhoule/ftoc/README.md

 - `value` is the value in this field that sets the top level of the TOC

 Just like the core TOC macros, these macros act recursively past the first level. (`field` is constant for the table, but `value` changes at every level based on tiddler title.)
 This allows for use of the powerful TOC macros without needing to clutter your tags.

+A hosted TiddlyWiki5 with this plugin is available [here](https://jasonmhoule.github.io/ftoc/).